Background on Laptop Hard Drives

 |Sequential Write||144 MB/s|

-Configure a small form factor PC with the Western Digital Red 1TB 2.5 inch SATA3.
+Configure a custom computer with the Western Digital Red 1TB 2.5 inch SATA3.